christophervanvalkenburgh-blip/Coding-assignments-CISC-187/Assignmenttwo.md

 return (-1, comparisons) //return if key not found, number of comparisons
 ```
-Best case scenario is O(N) where O(1).
+Best case scenario is O(1).
 If the first value chosen is our key, it takes one step.
 On average, we expect to find our value at N/2, where the value is in the middle.
 This scales proportionally to the size of the array so our average time is O(N).
 For a worse case, it is also O(N) where n is the total number of elements in the array.
 Big-O measures growth rate, not exact operational count, so the constant of 1/2 is irrelevant.
 ### Code for part 5
 ```C++
 #include <vector>